Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 # Mind Before Matter

-If you want even a realistic shot at becoming an entry-level programmer, **mindset is non-negotiable**.
+If you want a realistic shot at becoming an entry-level programmer, **mindset is non-negotiable**.

 ## The Power of Deep Work